jwaliszko/ExpressiveAnnotations/README.md

 public bool AgreeToContact { get; set; }
 ```

  In this one we can see that nested properties are supported by the mechanism.
-The other thing is wired star character `*` used as target value - it just stands for *any value*.
+The other thing is star character `*` used as target value - it is special character which just stands for *any value*.

 * More complex, using **RequiredIfExpressionAttribute** which *provides conditional attribute to calculate validation result based on related properties values and relations between them, which are defined in logical expression*: